xetdata/pyxet/docs/markdowns/model_versioning.md

 ...
 ```

-And that not including sharing the data or models with other teams.
+And this doesn't even cover other common use cases like sharing data or models with other teams!

+## ML experimentation with pyxet and XetHub

-With XetHub, we can use git to manage the experiments and models together with the code.
+With XetHub, we can use Git to manage every part of your ML experiments by storing models and assest alongside your code.
-Optionally, we can use [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to manage the data.
+Optionally, use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to manage only large data on XetHub.

 ```bash
 xet://org/project (branch-prod/dev/ab-test-210322/ab-test-210323)